-The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years three-month periods ended March 31, 2022 and 2021 were authorized for issue in accordance with a resolution of the Board of Directors' meeting on 13 May 2022.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") for the three-month periods ended 31 March 2023 and 2022 were authorized for issue in accordance with a resolution of the Board of Directors' meeting on 5 May 2023.

-3. Newly issued or revised standards and interpretations

-(1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Group applied International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission (FSC) and became effective for annual periods beginning on or after 1 January 2022.
+The Group applied International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission (FSC) and became effective for annual periods beginning on or after 1 January 2023.
 The nature and the impact of each new standard and amendment have no material effect on the Group.